 Club membership required.

-Guns For Rent All sizes available at $20 each cleaning fee and ammunition at market plus 100%
+Guns For Rent All sizes available at $30 each rental cleaning fee and ammunition at market plus 100%

 NOTE : All shooters must have Texas Hunting License with Texas Upland Bird Stamp.
 A non resident Banded Bird License is vailable from Wal-Mart .